bmawji3/url-shortening/README.md

 # url-shortening
+1. Accepts a URL and returns a shortened version.
-Creates shortened urls and returns original urls from shortened ones
+2. Takes a shortened url and returns the original longer URL